PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_searching_files.md

 |             # Pipe key
 				+ takes the output and runs it through the command specified after it

-cut           # used to extract specific columns from a tab-deliminated file
+cut           # used to extract specific columns from a tab-delimited file

 ```